What is a personal loan?

 As the old saying goes, you have to spend money to make money.
 A renovation might increase the value of your home, but most homeowners don’t have the cash on hand to pay for such a project.
-Maybe you’re a small business owner and some top-of-the-line equipment would boost your bottom line, but paying for it seems impossible.
+Whether you’re looking to add to your home or celebrate a once-in-a-lifetime event like a wedding or special vacation, a personal loan can provide the financial flexibility you need.

 What is a personal loan?